maroba/findiff/README.md

 ### Accuracy Control

-When constructing an instance of `FinDiff`, you can request the desired accuracy order by setting the keyword argument `acc`.
+When constructing an instance of `Diff`, you can request the desired accuracy order by setting the keyword argument `acc`.
 For example:

 ```python